Code-Institute-Submissions/holiday-website-milestone-2/README.md

 # Milestone Project 2 - Funtasia Holiday Website
 ---
-This website was created for people looking who are looking for a different kind of experience than your standard holiday.
+This website was created for people who are looking for a different kind of experience than your standard holiday.
 The idea behind the site is you will be going to an unknown destination.
 Essentially paying for everything and showing up on the day with nothing needed, the site will cover everything for you.
 You will see the 3 most popular continents at the moment, with the most popular cities in the continent.
 The user can then submit an application and also include information for future destination requests and then we will be in contact with them to go through further details.

 [View website on Github Pages](https://liamd88.github.io/holiday-website-milestone-2/)